 This mountain could most likely be climbed at just about any season of the year.
 Winter poses the possibility of snow and if there is a lot of snow, then wait until it diminishes.
 Travel during wet weather on the lesser type roads or jeep tracks is not recommended due to the possibility of mud.
 Watch the weather report but this mountain may very well be possible in November, December or even January.

 Note that the register was placed by Tom Roundtree and there are several other noteworthy Nevada prominence peakbaggers signed in who are not members of peakbagger.com so it appears that this mountain has about two visitations a year on average.
-2013 was a banner year with six of us reaching the summit.
+2013 was a banner year with six reaching the summit.
+2014 had just one visitor and so far, 2015 has been busy with four already signed in at mid year.

 Red Tape and CampingAs far as Red Tape is concerned, I know of no reason you can't legally visit this mountain/area.
 It is located on BLM land.